 How to Protect your PC from Ransomware?

-A lot of work remains to be done to counter this type of damaging threats to computer safety.
+A lot of work remains to be done to counter this type of damaging threat to computer safety.

 That said, here is a selection of tips to help protect your PC from ransomware: